b all the actionCcm Cross 0023

 The truck driver drove so fast they beat us to the church!

-Two ropes went onto trees to help pull the extra heavy cross up
+Two ropes help pull the extra heavy Cross up

 “Fire in the Hole”

 Pastor Carol with Cross planting team

 Pastor Carol and church intercessors all give a shout